bbkane/www.bbkane.com/content/blog/Checklists-And-Sayings.md

 - The goal of refactoring is to increase the number of constraints that guide your program through your problem space. - paraphrased from [Jonathon Blow](https://www.youtube.com/watch?v=2J-HIh3kXCQ)
 - If you’re overthinking, write.
 If you’re underthinking, read. - [Alex & Books](https://twitter.com/alexandbooks_/status/1446883211393503232?lang=en)
 - Write code.
 Not too much.
 Mostly functions. - [Brandon.me](https://www.brandons.me/blog/write-code-not-too-much-mostly-functions)

+## Lessons from maintaining software over time

+These are (pretty obvious) lessons slowly being beaten into me as I maintain personal and work projects over years.
+Some of these are pretty idealistic.

+- Iteration speed is key!
+Being forced to wait for changes to deploy kills my motivation
+- Don't build long-lived systems on new tech without strong justification!
+The team will forget how the new tech works and it'll be hell to keep up to date.
+I just got a ticket about some job failing that is built on tech I've never used and there's not that much docs about it.
+- You shouldn't be building systems you don't use regularly.
+Otherwise the code will rot.
+- Minimize dependencies!
+Each dependency will probably need be updated and each update will need to be tested against your code.
+It's probably worth an extra 100 lines of code to do something instead of taking on a dependency.
+"A little copying is better than a little dependency".
+Of course, if you're copying that 100 lines of code between projects multiple times, it's probably worth using the same dependency in the projects instead.
+I still haven't figured out how to keep JavaScript apps maintainable over years.
+- Continuous Integration is a must.
+Dependencies and any other changes become easier to manage with automatic testing.
+Ideally, tests/lints should be configured in the Git platform, in a git pre-commit hook, and via editor plugin.
+Linters should have a "auto-fix" option for things that make sense (like formatting).
+Linters should be easy to install and keep up to date (they are ALSO dependencies).
+- After a codebase's general architecture has been established, commits should strive to be a ["perfect commit"](https://simonwillison.net/2022/Oct/29/the-perfect-commit/) with tests and docs included.
+Of course, while still prototyping the architecture, it might not be worth adding tests and docs to interfaces that will change.